Emotional Or Behavioral Signs Of Sexual Abuse

 For example, a teenage victim of sexual abuse may be more likely to self-harm or exhibit risky sexual behavior than a younger victim.

 Note: While these behavioral changes may be signs of sexual abuse, they can also be signs of other trauma in a child’s life such as the loss of a loved one.
-It’s important to be vigilant and ask questions if you notice multiple warning signs.
+It is important to be vigilant for signs of abuse and ask questions if you notice multiple warning signs.

 Physical Signs Of Child Sexual Abuse